Theresa May's biography

 - against the right of gay couples to adopt children, but for same-sex marriages;

-After the victory of the Conservatives from the parliamentary elections from 2010, Theresa was appointed Home Secretary and Minister for Women and Equality.
-Initially, she was aiming for the position of Minister of Work, as she had similar duties in the Shadow government.
+Following the Conservative victory in the 2010 parliamentary elections, Theresa was appointed Home Secretary and Minister for Women and Equality.
+She initially sought the Work and Pensions Secretary role, having held similar responsibilities in the Shadow Cabinet.
 However, the post went to Iain Duncan Smith.

-This way, May became the obvious candidate for the position of Prime Minister.
+May emerged as the clear frontrunner for Prime Minister.
 Theresa May was appointed the leader of the Conservative Party.
-On July 13, David Cameron devolved the power of the Prime Minister in May.
-Her first speech as PM was “Brexit means Brexit”, expressing her support for the outcome of the referendum.
+On July 13, David Cameron officially handed over power to May.
+Her first speech as PM was "Brexit means Brexit", expressing her support for the outcome of the referendum.

 Theresa May is the prime minister.
 Brexit